W. D. Boyce Council: History

 Camp Heffernan is a former Boy Scout camp owned by the Corn Belt Council.
 It is located north of Normal, Illinois on Lake Bloomington.
 It is now owned by Easter Seals of Central Illinois and has been renamed Timber Pointe Outdoor Center.

 Camp Wokanda is a former Boy Scout camp located just north of the city of Peoria, Illinois.
 The grounds are set on the edge of the Illinois River Valley and are bordered by Mossville Road, Mossville proper (and the natural gas pipeline) Colony Point and Deerbrook Subdivisions, and Cedar Hills Road.

 The Boy Scouts sold the property to the Peoria Park District in the 1990s and built a new camp farther north of the city.
 The Park District rents out the main meeting house for parties and created a few new trails that cross from the Camp over to Robinson Park, which abuts the campgrounds.

+Camp Woodland is a former Boy Scout camp near Washburn, Illinois.
+The land for the camp was purchased in the early 90s with intentions to grow into a 2nd summer camp and special use facility.
+Caterpillar Inc. donated a large amount of money for a large dining hall to be constructed.
+Several other companies and private individuals donated large amounts for the construction of the pool and various other buildings in the main camp area.
+Several campsites were developed for use along a main trail that ran to the south of the buildings.
+Approximately 15% of the land was developed for use prior to the council developing severe financial issues.
+After much heated debate, the camp was sold in 1998 to the Salvation Army which renamed it Eagle Crest Camp.
+They added many more buildings and continued development of the facility to serve their mission.

 Camps

 Ingersoll Scout Reservation

 Ingersoll Scout Reservation (ISR, or simply Ingersoll) is the primary resident camp of the W.D.
 Boyce Council of the Boy Scouts of America.
 Initially founded as Wilderness Camp in 1963, the camp was renamed in 1973 to posthumously honor William P. Ingersoll, a local philanthropist who helped in the camp's initial purchase.